Hicks on ALDS loss: 'I'm not over it until we win'

 "I'm still not over it," Yankees center fielder Aaron Hicks said Saturday.
 "I'm not over it until we win."

-Hicks made the comments during the middle of the Yankees' spring-training opener at the Red Sox's JetBlue Park, when asked how long it took him to get over the American League Division Series defeat.
+Hicks made the comments during the middle of the Yankees' spring training opener at the Boston Red Sox's JetBlue Park after being asked how long it took him to get over the American League Division Series defeat.

-Although Saturday's game was an exhibition which featured only one of Boston's regular players -- Rafael Devers -- it was the first between the two clubs since Boston's series-clinching 4-3 win in the Bronx in Game 4 of the ALDS last October.
+Although Saturday's game was an exhibition that featured only one of Boston's regular players -- Rafael Devers -- it was the first between the two clubs since Boston's series-clinching 4-3 win in the Bronx in Game 4 of the ALDS in October.

-A couple weeks later, the Red Sox won their ninth World Series.
+A couple of weeks later, the Red Sox won their ninth World Series.

 "I want to win a World Series," Hicks continued.
 "I'm tired of losing.
 We've come so close, but I'm tired of saying we came close."

-The seven-year veteran, who manager Aaron Boone earlier Saturday called "maybe the most underrated player in the game," has been to the postseason twice.
-Before last year's ALDS loss, Hicks was part of the 2017 Yankees' ALCS defeat at the hands of the eventual World Series champion Houston Astros.
+The seven-year veteran, who Yankees manager Aaron Boone earlier Saturday called "maybe the most underrated player in the game," has been to the postseason twice.
+Before last year's ALDS loss, Hicks was part of the 2017 Yankees' AL Championship Series defeat at the hands of the eventual World Series champion Houston Astros.

 Hicks apparently isn't the only Yankee entering this season motivated by the postseason disappointments.